carlitos54/Autonomous-Surveillance-Robot/README.md

 }
 ```
 ## How to Use

-1. Hardware Setup:
+### Hardware Setup:

-- Connect Motor Driver inputs to the TM4C123GH6PM
+* Connect Motor Driver inputs to the TM4C123GH6PM
--- (Left Motor:  M1PWM2 (PA6) and M1PWM3 (PA7)
+* (Left Motor:  M1PWM2 (PA6) and M1PWM3 (PA7)
--- (Right Motor: M0PWM6 (PC4) and M0PWM7 (PC5)
+* (Right Motor: M0PWM6 (PC4) and M0PWM7 (PC5)
-- Connect the wheel encoder phototransistors to GPIO pins PC6 and PC7.
+* Connect the wheel encoder phototransistors to GPIO pins PC6 and PC7.
-- Connect the PIR sensor output to pin PE4.
+* Connect the PIR sensor output to pin PE4.
-- Connect the ultrasonic sensor:
+* Connect the ultrasonic sensor:
--- Trig pin to PD0.
+* Trig pin to PD0.
--- Echo pin to PD6.
+* Echo pin to PD6.
-- Connect the IR receiver output to pin PD2.
+* Connect the IR receiver output to pin PD2.
-- Power the microcontroller and motor driver.
+* Power the microcontroller and motor driver.

-2. Software Setup:
+### Software Setup:

-- Open the project in Code Composer Studio.
+* Open the project in Code Composer Studio.
-- Build the project to generate the executable file (.out).
+* Build the project to generate the executable file (.out).
-- Flash the .out file to the TM4C123GH6PM.
+* Flash the .out file to the TM4C123GH6PM.

-3.Running the Robot:
+### Running the Robot:
 You can control the robot in two ways: through a serial terminal or with an IR remote.

-UART Commands
+#### UART Commands
 Connect to the robots virtual COM port using a terminal emulator (e.g., PuTTY) with a baud rate of 115200.
 The following commands are available:

 Movement (Continuous)